paulstephane/paulstephane.github.io/powerDAC-S2.md

 The system, as explained in my previous article, is unique in its design (it is a quasi  "straight wire with attenuation").
 The listening experience is also, to my ears, unique, and *unlike anything I had heard before* (in my previous setups, at people's homes, audio dealers, and audio shows).

-One of the most striking characteristics of the ECDesigns system, is best explained by what audio critic Arthur Salvatore (http://www.high-endaudio.com) refers to as "individuation" :
+One of the most striking sound characteristics of the ECDesigns system is best explained by what audio critic Arthur Salvatore (http://www.high-endaudio.com) refers to as "individuation":

 >"As I've grown older and more experienced, it is my increasing conviction that a component's ability to **Individualize** each instrument (including voices), and the recording space, is its most difficult, musically rewarding and ultimate challenge.
 If the ultimate goal of listening to (recorded) music is a human-to-human, emotional, intellectual, spiritual and artistic "connection", I don't see how anything can be more important than individualizing each musician as a unique and distinct artist, along with their own "space".
 Further, by definition and simple logic, the unavoidable rule is that every weakness of a component (and system), either of omission or commission, will compromise that desired individuality.
 Some examples...
 >